dawigit/qwiki/README.md

 "de:?:Himmel" searches **wiktionary.org** for the german article about the word 'Himmel' (english: sky)

-"pl:piorun" searches the polish wikipedia for 'piorun'
+"pl:piorun" searches the polish Wikipedia for 'piorun'